gsvarovsky/json-rql/spec/json-rql.md

 ## syntax
 Here we describe the syntax of **json-rql** informally in terms of JSON constructs (hashes and keys), for introductory purposes.
-The formal type definitions below and in the navigation panel on the left gives a more formal specification.
+The type definitions below and in the navigation panel on the left gives a more formal specification.

 *Hint: links are provided from keywords to examples.
 Note that these are rather SPARQL-ish, in that they make extensive use of prefixes and IRIs.
 An API doesn't